Many people have studied the correlation between leadership skills and leaders’ ability to create organizational change.

 IQ + EQ = Fantastic Change Agent

 Change agents have specific qualities and characteristics that make change happen at a faster rate than ordinary leaders.
-The blend of IQ and EQ occurs when leaders explore their emotions and internal needs, and determine what will give them the courage to lead in areas that are unknown.
+The blend of IQ and EQ occurs when leaders explore their emotions and internal needs and determine what will give them the courage to lead in areas that are unknown.

 Be Self-Aware and an Instigator

 EQ is an essential component to being able to fulfill the additional responsibility that goes along with being a change agent.
-Self-awareness is a crucial element that’s needed to handle the tough challenges of adversity, to overcome resistance from others, and to become the initiator and spokesperson for change.
+Self-awareness is a crucial element that’s needed to handle the tough challenges of adversity, overcome resistance from others, and become the initiator and spokesperson for change.
 It also provides consistency between what we say and what we do.

 By looking within prior to leading change, a change agent establishes a foundation for building trust and respect that others need and expect.
-This level of leadership and self-insight is not an easy task and requires a determined resolve to knowing oneself.
+This level of leadership and self-insight is not an easy task and requires a determined resolve to know oneself.

 For example, to increase your EQ, ask yourself this question: Am I curious and courageous enough to go after the unknown?
-This question helps us realize that we may need to improve in our tenacity when dealing with uncertainty.
+This question helps us realize that we may need to improve our tenacity when dealing with uncertainty.